 -From the Lay of Aravel and Tidron

-Aravel is the goddess of the sun, valor, honor, truth, knights, courtly love, justice, and agriculture.
+Aravel is the goddess of the sun, valor, honor, truth, knights, courtly love, justice, mothers, agriculture, and song.

 Titles: Everbright, The Shining Lady, Tidron’s Fair Maiden,The Even-handed, The Bountiful Lady, Matron of Motherhood, Mother of Song and Dance, The Unbowed

 Holy Animal: Phoenix.
 Aravel, being one of the gods who dies and is reborn the most, the phoenix reflects her.

 Aravel is one of the lesser gods aligned under Aranayen.
 She is a proud and noble goddess and her presence can only be described as radiant.
 Her beauty and force of personality are immense and command both respect and awe.
 Some who see her describe her as cold or aloof, but Tidron sees her for who she is: an awe-inspiring force for good.
 She is not as approachable or as personable as the other Lords of Light and this fact when coupled with her radiant beauty led to the worship of her from afar.
 It was thusly that the idea of courtly love came about in Akzon.